monitor COPD ATTACKS in real-time

 Why it matters

 Exacerbation hasten deterioration in pulmonary function and reduce quality of life.
 Patients who experience it are usually hospitalized, taking away time with their families.

-Developing the world’s first wearable device to measure “air-trapping.”
+Sylvee is the world's first AI-enabled wearable device designed to continuously monitor lung function

 “My grandmother died of COPD in 2013, around the time I left a career as a surgeon to focus on public health.
 As I pursued my MTM at UC Berkeley and UC San Francisco, I began to think about incorporating technology to improve COPD management at home.